prometheusresearch/baseline-codebase/src/rex.web/test/test_template.rst

   Absolute URL of the request.

 `PATH_QS`
-  PATH_INFO and QUERY_STRING of the request
+  PATH_INFO and QUERY_STRING of the request.

 Custom filters, globals and tests
 =================================